chrysn/aiocoap/README.rst

 ------------

 The core aiocoap functionality works out of the box with Python_ 3.4; with the additional asyncio_ module, it works with version 3.3 as well.
+The :doc:`examples` require Python 3.5 or newer.

 When application/link-format typed resources (`RFC 6690`_) are supposed to be used, the `link_header`_ module is required as well.
 When the respective code